jatcwang/scalafix-named-params/readme.md

 ## Usage

-Since this rule isn't published, you'll need to clone this repo:
+Since this rule isn't published at the moment, you'll need to clone this repo:

 ```
 git clone https://github.com/jatcwang/scalafix-named-params --depth=1